Kong/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/install-configure.md

   - The API Key can be obtained by visiting [https://bintray.com/profile/edit](https://bintray.com/profile/edit) and selecting *API Key*
 * A Docker-enabled system with proper Docker access.
 * Kong Enterprise 1.5.x or later installed on Docker.
-* The Docker-Compose file of your purchased version of Brain and Immunity, which displays in Bintray as *kong/kong-brain-immunity-base*.
+* The Docker Compose file of your purchased version of Brain and Immunity, which displays in Bintray as *kong/kong-brain-immunity-base*.
 * A valid Kong Enterprise License JSON file.
   - The license file can be found in your Bintray account.
 See [Accessing Your License](/enterprise/latest/deployment/access-license)